 About Bird & Babe

-Educational, relational, and multi-modal approaches create this nourishment and are rooted in educational theory, trauma-informed ways of knowing, narrative/story work, arts-based research, play, neuropsychology, and interpersonal neurobiology.
+Educational, relational, and multi-modal approaches inspire the work Bird & Babe does — and these are rooted in educational theory, trauma-informed ways of knowing, narrative/story work, arts-based methods, play, neuropsychology, and interpersonal neurobiology.

-Every parent desires their child to flourish — but may be overwhelmed by factors in the home, school, culture — or their story.
-Jessica seeks to best support the child through best supporting parents and/or educators with warm, hopeful, and connective ways forward.
+Every parent and/or school leader desires their children to flourish — but may be overwhelmed by the unknown or complex factors.
+Therefore, Jessica seeks to best support the child through best supporting parents and/or educators with warm, hopeful, and connective ways forward through the mist.
 In certain contexts, she also meets with the student.

-Jessica would be absolutely thrilled to work with families and/or schools to create a vibrant, supportive, and enriching environment that cultivates peace, life, and joy for all.
+Jessica would be absolutely thrilled to work with you or a family/school you know to create a robust, vibrant, supportive, and enriching environment that cultivates trust, peace, life, and joy for all.

 About Jessica Lipps